liddiard/spekti/README.md

 ## The name

 "Spekti" is an Esperanto translation of "watch".
-Not to be confused with the Finish rapper of the same name.
+Not to be confused with the Finnish rapper of the same name.